noirello/bonsai/docs/advanced.rst

     >>> client.connect().whoami()
     'dn:cn=admin,dc=bonsai,dc=test'

-It is also possible to use a Kerberos keytabs when the module is built with Kerberos support:
+It is also possible to use Kerberos keytabs when the module is built with Kerberos support:

     >>> client.set_credentials("GSSAPI", user="chuck", realm="BONSAI.TEST", keytab="./user.keytab")
     >>> client.connect().whoami()